 Men’s genetic risk of developing PTSD was much lower compared to women.
-Additionally, those who suffer from a severe mental disorder like schizophrenia, bipolar disorder or clinical depression, are more likely to develop PTSD following a traumatic encounter, researchers suggests.
+Additionally, those who suffer from a severe mental disorder like schizophrenia, bipolar disorder or clinical depression, are more likely to develop PTSD following a traumatic encounter, researchers suggest.

 Although more needs to be done to learn about PTSD’s genetic factors, understanding these influences may help intervene shortly after a traumatic event.